Mithnar/PlayniteVndb/README.md

 - Configure the extension to your needs (Settings../Metadata Sources/VNDB)
 - You can now use "Download Metadata" under "Edit Game Details" to use VNDB as a metadata source

-### .zip
-- Download the zipped extension: https://github.com/Mithnar/PlayniteVndb/releases
-- Unzip and drop the "Extensions" folders into your Playnite directory
-- Configure the extension to your needs (Settings../Metadata Sources/VNDB)
-- You can now use "Download Metadata" under "Edit Game Details" to use VNDB as a metadata source

 ## Screenshots
 ![Settings](https://raw.githubusercontent.com/Mithnar/PlayniteVndb/readme/images/vndb_settings.png "Settings")
 ![Game Selection](https://raw.githubusercontent.com/Mithnar/PlayniteVndb/readme/images/vndb_selection.png "game selection")